 something.
 Even faculty members like me cannot say we truly understand something without putting into practice what is written in the System Engineering handbook.
 Real learning is a desire to understand more.
 I want to make SDM a place that encourages more and more dialogue, a place for faculty and students to work to-A graduate student from China once confided to me over conveyor-belt suwere not proactive enough.
-I want to bring on more students who take comprehend something-those who are serious about learning.
+I want to bring on more students who take charge and will do whatever it takes to comprehend something-those who are serious about learning.
 I think the guite diverse at SDM, but I would like to invite even more international students to come and make it a truly global en- SDM has already been applauded for its work by the public and private sectors, by the Japanese government and corporate world.
 I want to answer the to contribute to society as a whole.
-But we must interact, share information, rather than continue working alone.
+But and explore new directions with others, rather than continue working alone.
 Systems engineering, design thinking, and project management-these must be front and center in our research and education and practiced diligently to push the discipline of SDM forward.

-Then & Now: Looking Back on the History of SDM Keio SDM will be reaching its 16 year milestone in 2023.
-When we first opened, our research was headed in a direction that was so cutting edge that it got little attention from the media.
-The first faculty members at SDM were brought together from across different fields, and there was a real sense of comradery among them, each person trying in their own way to understand what a "system" actually was-often by trial and error.
-Just five or six years later, the world was beginning to discuss the need to think about things as holistic systems.
-SDM takes pride in knowing that it has contributed to this conver- We now have a deeper understanding of design and systems thinking, or as we refer to it, "systems engineering."
-We are currently in the middle of the second decade since the founding of Power of Synthesis y for Problem FACULTY The backgrounds of Keio SDM's faculty vary from industrial experience to active careers in the international arena.
+The backgrounds of Keio SDM's faculty vary from industrial experience to active careers in the international arena.
 Their career paths and research areas are so diverse that new research ideas and activities are being generated every day at Keio SDM through borderless intellectual interactions.
 Diverse Careers and Fields of Research Create New Challenges Supervising Professors

-Hidekazu Nishimura Dean, Professor Research and education interests Model-Based Systems Engineering, System Safety, Control Systems Design, Universal Design, Business Process Modeling Notation and Business Process Management, Systems Modeling Language, Architecture-Based Socio-Technical Systems Management, Automated Driving Vehicle and Related Studies
+Hidekazu Nishimura Dean, Professor

+Research and education interests Model-Based Systems Engineering, System Safety, Control Systems Design, Universal Design, Business Process Modeling Notation and Business Process Management, Systems Modeling Language, Architecture-Based Socio-Technical Systems Management, Automated Driving Vehicle and Related Studies

-Takashi Maeno Worked: Canon Inc., the University of California, Berkeley, Harvard University, and the Faculty of Science and Technology of Keio University Research and education interests: Human-machine system design, social system design, systems thinking, and systems philosophy
+Worked: Canon Inc., the University of

+California, Berkelev, Harvard University, and the Faculty of Science and

+Technology of Keio University

+and systems philosophy

+Research and education interests:

+Human-machine system design, social system design, systems thinking,